anthonyhfm/Mathmatica/README.md

 ![GitHub issues](https://img.shields.io/github/issues/anthonyhfm/Mathmatica)

 ## Install
 The simplest way to install is via the flasher tool.
 Simply download the contents of the [flasher folder](https://github.com/anthonyhfm/Mathmatica/tree/performance/flasher).
+While not necessary to do so, it is recommended for you to close all apps using the Launchpad Pro.

 An alternative way to do it is using [mat1jaczyyy's Launchpad Utility](https://fw.mat1jaczyyy.com/).
 To upload the Mathmatica firmware to [mat1jaczyyy's Launchpad Utility](https://fw.mat1jaczyyy.com/), press the following keys in the following sequence.
 [Up Arrow], [Up Arrow], [Down Arrow], [Down Arrow], [Left Arrow], [Right Arrow], [Left Arrow], [Right Arrow].
 An option to use a custom SysEx file should appear.
 Upload the Mathmatica firmware file from the pop-up.